Admission to Major & SOWK 441Page address: http://sbs.mnsu.edu/socialwork/undergraduate/admission/admissiontomajor.html

 Applications for BSSW Major for Fall 2016 semester are DUE Februrary 15, 2016.

-Application and Admission to the BSSW Major is required before students can get permission to register for SOWK 441: Social Work Practice I and advanced 400 level courses in the BSSW Practice Sequence.
+Application and Admission to the BSSW Major is required before students can get permission to register for SOWK 441: Introduction to Generalist Social Work Practice and advanced 400 level courses in the BSSW Practice Sequence.

 BSSW Application to the Major Advising Sessions

 Presentations are being made in SOWK 310, SOWK 315 and SOWK 210-01 and 210-02 classes.
+We will be scheduling general information sessions on a monthly basis.
 For more information, contact your social work advisor or Dr. Debra Gohagan email@example.com.

 To begin the upper-division part of the social work major (BSSW degree), you must complete an Application to the Major and have your Advisor review and sign it.
-These applications are reviewed by BSSW faculty and you may be admitted.
+These applications are reviewed by BSSW faculty.
 This is usually done when the student has:

-- Completed their University-wide General Education and Graduation Requirment courses (or will by the end of the semester in which they apply).
+- Completed your University-wide General Education and Graduation Requirment courses (or will by the end of the semester in which you plan to apply).

 - Completed the SOWK Introductory and Integrating courses (SOWK courses at the 100, 200, and 300 levels).

-- Completed about 75 credits by the end of the semester in which they apply.
+- Completed about 75 credits by the end of the semester in which you plan to apply.

 - Obtained a cumulative or overall and a Social Work GPA of 2.8 or higher.